-As discussed in Write path, storage nodes only deliver records that have been released by the sequencer, i.e., those with LSNs less than or equal to the last known good pointer.
+As discussed in Write path, storage nodes only deliver records that have been released by the sequencer, i.e., those with LSNs less than or equal to the release pointer.

 Each server starts sending the records they have for the requested log ids.
 There is an implicit guarantee that each node sends its records in order.

 The client adds the records that it receives from the storage nodes to a buffer of configurable size.
 The buffer is used as a sliding window for these purposes:

 - Flow control.
 Each slot represents a sequence number of a record that the client is waiting for.
 As the client receives the records, the window is slid.
 The client sends updates to the storage nodes with the new boundaries of the window so that they send more records.

 - Re-ordering.
 Because storage nodes send records at different paces, the reader may receive them out of order.
 If the first record received is for the second row of the buffer, the reader does not deliver it to the application.
 Instead, it waits for the record for the first row.
 When that arrives, both the record for the first and second row are delivered and the buffer is rotated so that the third row becomes the next record to deliver.

 - De-duplication.
 When Single-Copy-Delivery (SCD) is not active, all copies of each record are sent to the client reader.
 The reader drops copies that it already has.
 More on SCD in a later section.

 The table represents a client's window with 5 slots and nodes (